SteveBronder/ideas/yae.md

 */
 ```

-(Note from steve) I'm stil working this out, but I think there is a way to use the arity of the expression along with the dimensions of the problem to setup how to best utilize the prefetchers.
+(Note from steve) I'm still working this out, but I think there is a way to use the arity of the expression along with the dimensions of the problem to setup how to best utilize the prefetchers.

 #### 2. Materialization via `evaluate()`